Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 | Explode | Double | The Explode factor applied to the input field. |

-| Update Information Window | Boolean | Send report to the Information window every time the module is run. |
+| Update Information Window | Boolean | When on, the Information window receives a report every time the module is run. |

 Input Settings